 Fire up your ovens and grab some peanut butter and chocolate, because you’ve got some dark chocolate peanut butter cookies to make!

 - 3 egg replacers, such as Bob's Red Mill*

 - 2 teaspoons vanilla

 - 1/2 cup smooth peanut butter

-In a large mixing bowl, stir together beaten eggs or egg replacers (see note), sugar, melted chocolate, cooking oil, and vanilla.
+- In a large mixing bowl, stir together egg replacers (see note), sugar, melted chocolate, cooking oil, and vanilla.

-Remove cookies from the oven and cool on a wire wrack.
-Makes about 48 small cookies.
+- Remove cookies from the oven and cool on a wire rack.
+Makes about 48 small cookies or 24 regular sized cookies.
 Keep at room temperature for up to 5 days, or freeze in closed container for up to 3 months.